openshift/enhancements/enhancements/storage/csi-inline-vol-security.md

     security.openshift.io/csi-ephemeral-volume-profile: restricted
 ```

-A new validating admission webhook - `CSIVolumeAdmission` - will inspect pod
+A new validating admission plugin - `CSIVolumeAdmission` - will inspect pod
 volumes on pod creation.
-If a pod uses a `csi` volume, the webhook will look up
+If a pod uses a `csi` volume, the plugin will look up
 the CSIDriver object and inspect the `csi-ephemeral-volume-profile` label.
 This
-`CSIVolumeAdmission` webhook will then use the label’s value in its enforcement,
+`CSIVolumeAdmission` plugin will then use the label’s value in its enforcement,
 warning, and audit decisions.

-Because pod volumes are considered immutable, this admission webhook will only
+Because pod volumes are considered immutable, this admission plugin will only
 run its checks on pod creation.
 Existing pods that use `csi` volumes will not
-be affected once the admission webhook is enabled.
+be affected once the admission plugin is enabled.

 ### Workflow Description